 First, establish the SSH connection as follows:

 This will create a local socket that listens on the specified port (1337).
 Any connection to this port will be dynamically forwarded over the tunnel to your DD-WRT box.
-The forwarding is dynamic, because in case of a SOCKS connection the correct destination for the forwarded requests is determined automatically.
+The forwarding is called dynamic, because in case of a SOCKS connection the correct destination for the forwarded requests is determined automatically and must not be specified when establishing the tunnel (see example 2.2 for the difference).
 Now, all you have to do is configuring your browser (in my case Opera) to use the local socket as a SOCKS Proxy:

 All HTTP traffic will be sent through the tunnel now.
 Note, that browsing and downloading speed is limited to your home connection’s upload bandwidth.